 Becquerel died 12 years after his initial discovery at age 54, with burns and scars likely from handling radioactive materials, and Marie Curie died several decades later from leukemia.
 Radiation was probably slowly killing Pierre Curie too, although it’s difficult to know as he was fatally run down by a carriage in 1906.

-Today our greater understanding of radioactivity allows us use it much more safely.
+Today our greater understanding of radioactivity allows us to use it much more safely.
 Accidents with radioactive materials have decreased in frequency and produce fewer fatalities due to stringent safety measures and thorough emergency responses.
 In the most recent nuclear disaster at Fukushima, no deaths resulted from radiation exposure – but there’s still a long way to go before we can safely harness the immense raw power of radioactivity.

 Lauren Fuge is a science journalist at Cosmos.
 She holds a BSc in physics from the University of Adelaide and a BA in English and creative writing from Flinders University.